WICG/handwriting-recognition/explainer.md

 Because the score is an implementation detail of machine learning models, the meaning of score changes if the model changes.
 Therefore, scores are not comparable unless everyone uses the same model.

 Thus, we choose to use ranking instead of score.
 This gives some indication on which alternative is better.
 This avoids the scenario where web developers misunderstand the score's implication and try to compare scores across different libraries, or filtering results based on it.

+### Why optional time
+In certain situations, time information may be unavailable (e.g. recognize a previously captured handwriting stored in an image) or deliberately removed (e.g. for protecting user privacy).

+For recognizers, some don't need time information to work (e.g. OCR recognizers), they might remove time information altogether; Some uses time information to improve performance (if available), but filling missing values with a default might hurt performance.

+Therefore, we choose to make time attribute optional.
+This allows the API to accurately determine the availability of time information, and gives more flexibility.

 ## Considerations